 Therefore, for those interested in CBD to treat a specific medical condition it’s still always best to consult with your GP or one of our specialist doctors at CA Clinics to ensure you get the right dose, and thus the most therapeutic benefit and positive health outcomes for your individual needs.

 Worldwide attitudes towards CBD have undergone tectonic shifts in the past decade.
-Between a growing body of scientific evidence supporting CBD, and expanding online availability, it can be almost guaranteed CBD will be available more broadly soon enough.
+Between a growing body of scientific evidence supporting cannabis CBD oil, and expanding online availability, it can be almost guaranteed CBD oil will be available more broadly soon enough.

 Using a Telehealth model, our 15 minute screening appointments provide a quick and convenient way to assess the suitability of a patient’s condition for treatment prior to discussing options with their own doctor.